maccuaa/charlie/README.md

 A simple PWA I built to tell me exactly how old my dog Charlie is.

-- Next.js
+- Powered by Next.js
-- TypeScript
+- Written in TypeScript
-- Netlify
+- Hosted on Netlify
+- Automatically deployed by Zapier